 In aerospace applications of electronic and electrical distribution systems there is quite a difference in terms of the physical implementation which engineers design.
 You can see this being the complex multicores.
 Also the cost of parts is insignificant mostly, whereas purchasing concerns at automotive OEMs will fight almost to the death not to spend and extra 50 cents per car.
 Aerospace has its own complexity challenge, however it is true from what I have seen that there is a distinction between low-volume high cost and high costs low-volume between the two sectors.
 My experience also has been that there is a big difference in terms of the separation of signals inside the end product.
 In cars there are fewer critical systems, whereas in Aerospace the critical systems are not limited in number and you cannot avoid them being pretty much anything you do.
 Your packaging concerns for the electrical distribution in aerospace always have to take account of noisy signals and susceptibility of the system to interference.

-Working on Capital gave me a chance to see the realization of a software package scoped from design concept all the way through manufacturing.
+Working on CHS gave me a chance to see the realization of a software package scoped from design concept all the way through manufacturing.
 The reach across the life cycle of the products from front to back is a very attractive one for customers.
 One of the things I saw was that as you erode your ambition to cover the entire flow you can also lose sight of the fact that you are nibbling away at your effectiveness and contributing over all to getting less value from what you are doing to implement.
-So deployments I feel really need to be put in the hands of one key person, hmm, no, one key smart person.
+So deployments I feel really need to be put in the hands of one key person, hmm, no – correction: one key smart person.
 That key smart person has to be ready, willing, able and available to intervene in all sorts of things.
 It is very important that the customer has a champion, a project manager call it what you will who is effective in lots of ways and flexible.
 Otherwise there is a danger of falling short of your ambitions.

 Did you invent the generative flow?

 That’s an example of an automation derived from the discipline of systems engineering.
 I would say that I’d played a role in completing the loop.
-There were of conceptual designers doing work - and I took the paper process and the background for architectural studies and automated it.
+There were plenty of conceptual designers doing work – and I took the paper process and the background for architectural studies and automated it.
 In the company I was working for I had to go and beg for funding, build up a consensus a group of people who trusted me and I trusted them, and share and develop a vision for what we were doing.
-So in this company I was working for we were putting together a team of user-definers for the software, and looking on what came to be known as the generative flow it as a money maker in terms of saving money.
+So in this company I was working for we were putting together a team of user-definers for the software, and looking on what came to be known as the generative flow as a money maker in terms of saving money.
 We were not thinking of software development as something particularly revolutionary.
 In fact we started off with the presumption it was a research and development activity which we would fail at first.
 We expected it to fail and were prepared to pick up again and do things better second time.
-We were determined that we would stop and restructure what we were doing, in terms of the data model perhaps the infrastructure and rewrite until the thing worked really well.
+We were determined that we would stop and restructure what we were doing, in terms of the data model perhaps, or maybe the infrastructure and rewrite until the thing worked really well.

 What has changed and what is the same for wiring/cable/harness engineers’ simulation tasks?